-We can add also, that the 3GPP decided to change the standard of signalling for control plane into HTTP/2 over TCP/IP and exchange of information composed of JSON payload (11).
-It is another BIG fundamental change, giving telecom vendors and operators access to wisely used for years: tools, software libraries, and programming solutions from the IT software development market.
+We can add also, that the 3GPP decided to change the standard of signaling for the control plane into HTTP/2 over TCP/IP and exchange of information composed of JSON payload (11).
+It is another BIG fundamental change, giving telecom vendors and operators access to wisely used for years.
+Tools, software libraries, and programming solutions from the IT software development market.

-It is a revolutionary change from “closed, strictly defined core network nodes/elements architecture” towards modern software-defined architecture utilizing service-based applications communicating each other (not always, however) over RESTfull interfaces.
-It allows building multi-layer clouds typically dividing it into central, regional up to local cloud system (EDGE computing in 3GPP called Multi-access Edge Computing – MEC).
+It is a revolutionary change from “closed, strictly defined core network nodes/elements architecture” towards modern software-defined architecture utilizing service-based applications communicating with each other (not always, however) over RESTfull interfaces.
+It allows building multi-layer clouds typically dividing it into central, regional to local cloud systems (EDGE computing in 3GPP called Multi-access Edge Computing – MEC).

-What are the practical arguments to each of assumption (numbers refer to the previous counting):
+What are the practical arguments for each of the assumptions (numbers refer to the previous counting):

-We can imagine few concentrated Virtual RAN systems covering parts of the city, each requiring separate MEC support.
-The movement of the vehicle in the city, changing the Virtual RAN zones requires inter MEC communication and here the separation of UP and CP delivers support.
+We can imagine a few concentrated Virtual RAN systems covering parts of the city, each requiring separate MEC support.
+The movement of the vehicle in the city, and changing the Virtual RAN zones requires inter-MEC communication, and here the separation of UP and CP delivers support.

-3. Defined procedures as a service will let operators faster and easier develop new functionalities base on already set up communication procedures between functions and applications.
+3. Defined procedures as a service will let operators faster and easier develop new functionalities based on already set-up communication procedures between functions and applications.

-4. Direct interaction between network functions (NF) is a revolution in the mobile telecommunication standards.
-In new concept, relevant NFs will be able to communicate directly with other NF without a need to push the communication over one central point (today it is a case due to continuity of SS7 signalling network architecture).
-The exception is defined for Non-3GPP (LAN based) systems which must be interconnected over N3IWF function.
+4. Direct interaction between network functions (NF) is a revolution in mobile telecommunication standards.
+In the new concept, relevant NFs will be able to communicate directly with other NF.
+There is no need to communicate over one central point (today it is a case of SS7 signaling nature).
+The exception is defined for Non-3GPP (LAN-based) systems which must be interconnected over the N3IWF function.
 So, there won’t be network elements/nodes, but only network functions, which may be elastically realized on different virtual systems.
-Next benefit is a simplification of the communication interface between NFs, it will be realized over service-based interface bus and communication with external world will utilize API based on OpenAPI 3.0.
+The next benefit is a simplification of the communication interface between NFs.
+It will be realized over a service-based interface bus.
+The communication with the external world will utilize API based on OpenAPI 3.0.

 5. Interface communication between Access Network (AN) or none-3GPP access and Core Network (NGC) is going to be standardized.